+In signing this document, I affirm that these policies affect my status as a student.

+[Initial\\\\]

-In signing this document, I affirm that these policies affect t my status as a student.
-[Initial] I understand that, in order for this course to count toward to Degree Plan, I must satisfy other requirements outside an 1 NAME DATE
+I understand that, in order for this course to count toward the completion of a Commercial Music Certificate or Degree Plan, I must satisfy other requirements outside and beyond the scope of this course.

+NAME